freedomofpress/securedrop-workstation/README.md

 When the installation process completes, a number of new VMs will be available on your machine, all prefixed with `sd-`.

+#### Editing the configuration
+When developing on the Workstation, make sure to edit files in `sd-dev`, then copy them to dom0 via `make clone && make dev` to reinstall them.
+Any changes that you make to the ~/securedrop-workstation folder in dom0 will be overwritten during `make clone`.
+Similarly, any changes you make to e.g. `/srv/salt/` in dom0 will be overwritten by `make dev`.

 ### Staging Environment